district09/github_template_servicefactory/dev-utils/README.md

 https://nexussfqa.gent.be/repository/npm-public/

-Inject `NPM_TOKEN` as a environment variable.
+Inject `NEXUS_CREDENTIALS` as a environment variable.
 The value is a base64 representation of your nexus username and nexus passord in the form: `username:password`.
 See [Build environment variables](#build-environment-variables)

 ## Environmental variables ##